|Credit point value:||20|

 The aim of the course is to teach a set of core economic principles to help you apply these principles to a variety of economic problems.
 The course is particularly suited to students who wish to acquire analytical writing skills.

-The unit is divided into two parts: Teaching block 1 covers the core principles of Economics.
-Teaching block 2 uses the tools developed in the first part of the course to analyse a range of topical economic problems.
+The unit is divided into two parts: The first part covers the core principles of Economics.
+The second part uses the tools developed in the first part of the course to analyse a range of topical economic problems.

 Why markets work: